kkinnear/zprint/doc/reference.md

 beyond the previous expression, while the end is moved down to the last line of the expression referenced.
 This is in order to encompass any `;!zprint {}` directives that might appear directly before the expression.
+Note that the range will never start or end on a blank line unless it is the start or end of the file.

+The specifics of how the line numbers are handled are: the start-line-number is moved to the first non-blank line after the previous expression, where comments are considered non-blank lines.
-In general, the start is moved to the line before the previous expression referenced by start and the end is moved to the last line of the expression in which end falls.
+If there is no previous expression the start-line-number is set to the beginning of the file.
+The end-line-number is moved to the last line of the expression in which the end-line-number falls.
+If the end-line-number does not fall inside an expression, it is moved up to the first previous non-blank line.
+The range will never start or end on a blank line inside of a file.

+If the start-line-number is negative, it is considered to be before the start of the file.
+If the end-line-number is negative, nothing will be formatted in the file.
+If the end-line-number is before the start-line-number, it will be set to the start-line-number  A start-line-number beyond the end of the file will cause nothing to be included in the range, while an end-line-number beyond the end of the file will simply represent that the end of the range should be the end of the file.

+If both start-line-number and end-line-number are within the same gap between expressions, nothing will be formatted.

+Note that zprint will not leave trailing spaces on a line, but this is only true for lines that are part of the range -- the other lines are untouched.

 If any problems occur when trying to determine the current or previous expressions (since a quick parse of the entire string (file) is required